rafadelnero/javachallengersbook/README.md

 You are a challenger, right?
 What about improving your Java skills by solving the Java Challenges of the book?

-If you don't have the book yet, get your copy now:
+If you don't have the book yet, get your copy now in the following link:

 [Lean Pub Java Challengers Book](https://leanpub.com/javachallengers)